xpack/arm-linux-files/HOW-TO-BUILD.md

 ...
 ```

 During the install, the default selections were used.
-The steps are
+The steps are the
-the same as for the 64-bit image, except the hostname is `ubu16-armhf`.
+same as for the 64-bit image, except the hostname, which is `ubu16-armhf`.

 The command to split the file is: